ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 For both these examples, the creation of *CLIs* wrapping Rust bindings is more efficient than the creation of R packages wrapping the treesitter R package, for several reasons:

--   the Rust CLIs can edit code very fast;
+-   the Rust CLIs can edit code very fast[^1];
 -   the CLI are integrated in extensions for popular IDEs (for instance Positron);
 -   a CLI is easier to install on CI than an R package that needs, well, an R installation.

 ## More tools

-A honorable mention for these tools we've explored a bit less.
+A brief mention of some other interesting tools we've explored a bit less.

 ### Configuring: {ts} for parsing JSON and TOML